UriyaSela/house-pricing-prediction/README.md

-# house-pricing-prediction
+# ADMA-ML_Finall_project
-Advanced DM and  ML courses final project.
-From data scraping to Flask with a prediction model based on Elastic-Net regression..
+#### Advanced data mining and analysis pluse machine learning courses finall project.
+#### From scraping data to using Flask for predictions using a regression model with elastic net.